smrg-lm/sc3/docs/source/intro/routine.rst

 ..
 TODO: An actual bundle example, maybe with event.

 Timing
 ------

-.. this section is more like a theoretical explanation.

 When routines are scheduled on clocks their yield value is used as wait time for a next call or cancel its execution.
 When the return value is